Open-Smartwatch/open-smartwatch-os/docs/firmware/getting_started.md

     git clone --recurse-submodules https://github.com/Open-Smartwatch/open-smartwatch-os.git

-If you have cloned the repo without the recurse option, run `git submodule update`.
+If you have cloned the repo without the recurse option, run `git submodule update --init`.

 !!! note "Tip"
-    After changing or updating/pulling a branch, run the command again to also update dependencies:
+    After changing or updating/pulling a branch, run the commands notes inside the `README.md` to update the submodules and the PlatformIO packages.
-    ```bash
-    git pull
-    git submodule update --init --recursive
-    ```

 Then, open the directory with Visual Studio Code.